joeRob2468/bws-craft-starter-bootstrap/README.md

 1. Once the Laradock containers have built and started, run `./laradock.sh bash` to open a terminal session inside the workspace.
 2. Run `cd cms && composer install`.
 This will install the Craft CMS dependencies inside the `cms` folder and create default environment variable files.
 3. `cd` back to the root project folder and run `./cms/craft install`.
 Leave all settings at default (by pressing enter without typing anything), except for the following settings:
-    > Username: `admin`
     > Email: `hello@boyerwebstudios.com`
     > Password: `secret`
 4. Run `yarn install` to install the webpack build dependencies (for making changes to the site assets)
 5. You're done!
-Open `http://localhost/` to see the website, and navigate to `http://localhost/admin` to log into the admin panel using the credentials you set up in step 11.
+Open `http://localhost/` to see the website, and navigate to `http://localhost/admin` to log into the admin panel using the credentials you set up in step 3.

 ## Environment Defaults (use for Craft CMS installation on development environment)